-A Viability Assessment has been submitted which concludes that for the scheme to be viable, no s106 contributions can be provided, contrary to the policy expectation totalling £136,746 towards education, open space and playing pitches.
+A viability assessment has been submitted which concludes that for the scheme to be viable, no s106 contributions can be provided, contrary to the policy expectation totalling £136,746 towards education, open space and playing pitches.
 This assessment has been independently reviewed and the findings have been verified.

-A recommendation to grant planning permission without requiring any s106 contributions is made on the basis that the development will secure the regeneration of a vacant brownfield site in the town centre and deliver residential development in a sustainable location that has been designed to respond positively to the site and its context, with the less than substantial harm to the conservation area outweighed by the public benefits to be derived.
+A recommendation to grant planning permission without requiring any s106 contributions is made on the basis that the development will secure the regeneration of a vacant brownfield site in the town centre and deliver high quality residential development in a sustainable location that has been designed to respond positively to the site and its context.